 Barry is a Bible translation consultant and has worked with 40 languages in Africa and SE Asia.
 He is passionate about the Bible and producing quality translations He has been substantially involved in the completion of the Sena Bible (Malawi) which was published in 2006 and started translation projects in 10 Tanzanian languages.
 The New Testament was published in these 10 languages in 2016.

-Barry lives in Bedford, UK and has been the CEO of TWFTW UK since 2009.
+Barry lives in Bedford, UK and was UK Director from 2009 - 2015.
 He is married to Julia and has three children; Lisa, Tim and Daniel.

 Dr Regine Koroma (International Training Director)